 1. Ears at petri-dish

 Researchers have successfully grown noses, ears, and blood vessels in the laboratory in a bold attempt to make body parts using stem cells.
 It is among several labs around the world, including in the US, they are developing custom made organs in the lab.
 There have been other organs like tear ducts, blood vessels, and windpipes used by a handful of patients in Britain.
 Perfect ears are designed for people who are born without them.

 A man named Xiaolian had a traffic accident and suffered from an infection in the cartilage of his nose.
 The surgeons were not able to repair the nose and came up with an idea of growing a new nose in his forehead!
 This nose was made by using the cartilage from his ribs and a skin tissue expander.
 It was then transplanted on to the center of his face

-Vaginas have been grown in a lab and also have been successfully implanted into four teenage girls who suffer from a rare genetic condition which left them with underdeveloped genitalia.
+Vaginas have been grown in a lab and also have been successfully implanted into four teenage girls who suffer from a rare genetic condition that left them with underdeveloped genitalia.

 4. The stomach fingertip

 When a tip of his finger was chopped accidentally, 20 years old furniture worker Wang Yongjun has to rush to the hospital for the surgery.
-In an effort to preserve his finger doctors had attached the partially-severed stub to his stomach hoping that the new skin and muscle would grow around it.
+To preserve his finger, doctors had attached the partially-severed stub to his stomach, hoping that the new skin and muscle would grow around it.

 5. The 3D printed skull

 A full skull replacement was done by using 3D printing.
 It first became popular when a Dutch patient was treated by using the 3D printed skull.
-The plastic skull was produced from the 3D printer but it is not the first body part which is printed out by one of these amazing machines.
+The plastic skull was produced from the 3D printer, but it is not the first body part that is printed out by one of these amazing machines.

 An 83-year-old woman had received the first fake body part made from the advanced printer when she underwent a jaw transplant in the Netherlands in 2012.
-The 3D technology has also successfully produced other body parts including jaws and ears.
+3D technology has also successfully produced other body parts, including jaws and ears.